How to be the BEST neighbour

 Put a film on and make some 'finger food' for everyone to enjoy - it will help to break the ice a little bit and keep any problems to a minimum.
 If you feel like this is too big of a step, start by talking to them whenever you're passing in the corridor or common room and before you know it, you'll be best mates.

-When you move into private accommodation this summer, there are a number of things you need to take into consideration and be aware of.
+When you move into private accommodation, there are a number of things you need to take into consideration and be aware of.
 One of which is how you can be an even better neighbour than you've been in halls:

 1. Find out who they are